Environmental Science Major

 Solid Earth Dynamics (EESC UN3201)

-Breadth and related fields courses (2) are relevant for an earth science major, but do not require an earth science background.
+Breadth and related fields courses (2) are relevant for an environmental science major, but do not require an environmental science background.
 Several of these courses are offered in the department at the 2000, 3000, and 4000 level, as well as at Barnard College.
 Courses in other sciences, mathematics, statistics, and engineering may count towards this requirement, with program approval.

 Students complete a research project and Senior Thesis under the guidance of a faculty mentor.
 Senior Seminar (EESC UN3901) is taken twice, typically in each semester of your senior year, to support the thesis process.